What is Automated Equipment Identification (AEI)?

 • An export move will be the opposite, starting with an ingate at the intermodal ramp and ending with the unload of the container (the DRMP event mentioned above) at the port.

-• A domestic trip will be bookended by an ingate at the origin ramp and an outgate at the destination intermodal ramp.
+• A domestic trip will be bookended by an ingate at the origin ramp and an outage at the destination intermodal ramp.

 Interested in learning more about intermodal visibility on rail and the events you’ll see during a container trip?
 To learn more about how TransmetriQ’s rail management solutions can improve your container visibility, click here.